 What Is an Organic Mattress?

 So what makes a mattress truly organic?
 Beyond the fact that it doesn’t contain harmful flame retardants and chemicals, are there other criteria it has to meet?
 Absolutely.
-To bear the label “organic,” a mattress must be tested by a USDA-approved third-party certifying agent and earn a special certification.
+To bear the label “organic,” a mattress must be tested by a USDA-approved third-party certifying agent and earn a special organic certification.

 There are many different types of certifications a mattress can earn, but most of them mean that a large portion of the raw materials are organic and organic processes were used in manufacturing.

 A mattress may be labeled as organic, but without a sticker of certification, that claim is empty and no one has verified it.
 Sadly, words like “organic” and “all-natural” are commonly tossed around, but without the certifications, I would advise taking them with a grain of salt.
 Here are some of the most popular certifications to look for: